 The open-air, white columned structure shelters a 19-foot bronze statue of Jefferson, standing at the ready to welcome visitors.
 His gaze is toward the White House; the artist, Rudolph Evans, wanted the statue to represent the Age of Enlightenment, an 18th century European intellectual movement that stressed liberty and equality as natural human rights.
 Jefferson and his revolutionary generation fervently believed in this idea.
 However, Jefferson’s legacy is complicated by the fact that he was also a slave owner.

 The walls of the Jefferson Memorial contain words from his various texts; one expresses his idea about the right to religious freedom, while another features the importance of changing laws to represent the changing times.

 One of the memorial’s most powerful sights can be found on its southwest wall.
 On the left side of the Jefferson statue, you will find some of the most impactful words in the history of the United States, taken directly from the Declaration of Independence: "We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain inalienable rights, among these are life, liberty, and the pursuit of happiness."

 Jefferson Memorial hours and directions

-The most convenient way to reach the Jefferson Memorial is by bus or Metro.
-The closest Metro station is Smithsonian, located on the Orange and Blue lines.
+The Jefferson Memorial is open 24 hours a day, every day of the year.
+Rangers are on duty from 9:30 a.m. to 10 p.m. daily.
+The most convenient way to reach the memorial is by Metrorail or Metrobus.
+The closest Metro station is Smithsonian, located on the Orange, Blue and Silver lines.
 As for the bus, take either the 32, 34 or 36 routes.